 As for the warning hinted at in the title, Oxytocin - Warm Hugs With That Guy Or Gal? - watch out unless you are prepared to embrace the rollercoaster ride that is a romantic relationship.
 Stay in touch with the best of who you are and set healthy boundaries.
 If you do, you could be on the road to a long-lasting relationship.

 Want to find out more about becoming your best, healthiest self?
-In her book, Become the Person You Were Meant to Be, Dr. Beth Cujé sets forth tools and steps to help you do just that.
+In my book, Become the Person You Were Meant to Be, you will find tools and steps to help you do just that.
 Here’s your chance to download its first chapter for FREE.
 Just click here and get an idea of what the Choice-Cube Method can do for you.
-You can retrain yourself, change and grow, and engage life more fully.
+You can retrain yourself, change and grow, and engage life more fully